Farnaztr/AI-From-Scratch/README.md

 | Recurrent Neural Networks (RNN) | ⏳ |

 ---
--i've written an article about Logistic Regression and the mathematics if u like take a look at it!
+-i've written an article about Logistic Regression and the mathematics behind it. if u like u can take a look at it!

 -https://vrgl.ir/TIDBe